 - USC Center on Public Diplomacy

 - Washington International Diplomatic Academy – executive Director, Nicholas Kralev.

-Note: I may have misclassified some of the blogs – for example, some may be written by tandem couples, or an FSO when I have placed it in the Diplomatic Spouses’ category.
+Note: I may have misclassified some of the blogs – for example, some may be written by tandem couples, or an FSO when I have placed them in the Diplomatic Spouses’ category.
 No offence is intended.
-Feel free to comment with information or clarification and i’ll add an edit, or move as needed.
+Feel free to comment with information or clarification and I’ll add an edit, or move as needed.